 The human body is a fragile system, and we put many demands on it every day.
 Activities like reaching to get supplies off of a shelf, sitting in front of a computer for hours every day, and moving heavy products around the shop can all take a toll on our bodies.
-In this two-day workshop, you will learn how to make your environment as ergonomic as possible.
+In this eLearning course you will learn how to make your environment as ergonomic as possible.

 WHAT STUDENTS LEARN

 - Identify where to get ergonomics information for your region

 - Identify how ergonomics can be incorporated into your workplace

 - Assess your environment for ergonomic hazards, create ways to resolve those issues, and plan for implementation

 - Outline ergonomic practices for sitting, standing, lifting, carrying, pushing, and pulling

 - Design an ergonomic workstation

 - Identify important ergonomic features of tools and machines

 - The role of ergonomics in your workplace